-As you read, notice the many different types of literary writers and how writers like Michael Chabon or Helen Oyeyemi experiment with genre.
-On the other hand, writers such as Alice Munro and Jonathan Franzen work in a more traditional storytelling literary vein.
+As you read, notice the many different types of literary writers and how writers like Gabriel Garcia Marquez or Helen Oyeyemi experiment with genre or the fantastical.
+On the other hand, writers such as Alice Munro and Jonathan Franzen work in a more realist storytelling – yet still literary – vein.

 Reading literary fiction avidly will help you understand its conventions well.
 When you try to write it, start by imitating authors you love because this will help you develop your style:

 3. Copy out passages from literary works you like